 When looking for a cloud service there are many qualities to look for in both solution and provider.
 The infrastructure the service is delivered on is equally as important as the solution at hand, and so often overlooked.

-Building a greener data center
+Building a greener data centre

 We achieved this with the installation of our own patented eco-cooling system, delivering ideal temperatures from adiabatic cooling, floor voids, cold aisle containment and warm air recycling.
 Our building management system (BMS) updates every 20 seconds, allowing us to link the functionality of all the building equipment together to operate as a complete integrated eco-friendly system.
-The system significantly reduces operational costs and controls the building’s energy usage therefore optimizing energy efficiency and minimizing waste.
+The system significantly reduces operational costs and controls the building’s energy usage therefore optimising energy efficiency and minimising waste.
 Recent investments using advances in technology for UPS systems, cooling fans and LED lights has also ensured we are at optimal efficiency.

-With our sustainable data center, we are saving in excess of 100 tonnes of CO2 each year, a saving we have been able to pass on to our customers as part of their own net zero company goals.
+With our sustainable data centre, we are saving in excess of 100 tonnes of CO2 each year, a saving we have been able to pass on to our customers as part of their own net zero company goals.

 Upgrading sustainability measures

 Our commitment to our customers and our planet drives us to do more.
-Our latest effort includes powering our data center with all renewable energy through Drax.
-Renewable energy is far better for the planet, and it has allowed us to keep our energy costs down amidst rising energy prices, keeping costs low for customers in our data center.
+Our latest effort includes powering our data centre with all renewable energy through Drax.
+Renewable energy is far better for the planet, and it has allowed us to keep our energy costs down amidst rising energy prices, keeping costs low for customers in our data centre.
 As an active Climate Change Agreement (CCA), participant, we continue to improve and manage our own accountability to sustainable practices.